 If there is some mild anxiety on the part of your dog then introductions should be controlled, gradual, supervised and always positive.
 Your new kitten could be placed in a carrier or on a leash and harness so that it will not provoke your dog.
 Then, using a leash for control, favored rewards and training commands, encourage your dog to sit or stay calmly in the presence of the cat.
 Dogs that are not well trained to settle on command may need their training reviewed and improved before introduction.
 Alternatively a leash and head halter could be used for more immediate control and safety.
-Calm investigation should then be encouraged and reinforced (See our handout on 'Behavior Management Products').
+Calm investigation should then be encouraged and reinforced (see Head Halter Training).
 Any initial anxiety on the part of the dog or kitten should soon decrease and, if the dog is prevented from rough play and chasing, the kitten should quickly learn its limits with the dog, including how to avoid confrontation by climbing or hiding.
-Initially it would be best to keep a dog and a kitten separated unless supervised.
+Initially, it would be best to keep a dog and a kitten separated unless supervised.
 If, after some cautious initial introductions, there were still the possibility of aggression or injury, then a behavior consultation would be advisable.

 How can I prevent problems from developing?

 The key to preventing behavior problems is to identify and provide appropriate outlets for all of the needs of the kitten.
-This is especially important for the indoor kitten since all of its play, predation, exploration, scratching, elimination and social needs will need to be channeled into acceptable indoor options.
+This is especially important for the indoor kitten since all of its play, hunting, exploration, scratching, elimination and social needs will need to be channeled into acceptable indoor options.
 Sexual motivation can be reduced by neutering.
-Most of the physical activity of an outdoor cat would be focused on the hunt or on predatory and social play.
+Most of the physical activity of an outdoor cat would be focused on the hunt, or on predatory and social play.
 Interactive play should therefore be designed as substitutes for the indoor cat.
 To provide multiple predatory play sessions, use wands and movable toys or small light toys of plastic, fabric, feathers or fleece, that can be batted, chased and retrieved.
 Feeding can be made more interactive by feeding multiple small meals, some of which can be given in foraging toys, stuffed into feeding toys, or hidden inside bags and boxes.
 A cat's interest in exploration might be addressed by providing new toys that can be batted and chased, and new areas to explore such as paper bags and cardboard boxes.
-Interest might be stimulated and maintained by hiding food treats or catnip in the toys, exploration and climbing areas.
+Interest might be stimulated and maintained by hiding food treats or catnip in the toys, exploration and climbing areas (see Enrichment for Indoor Cats, Play and Play Toys, and Play and Investigative Behaviors).
 In addition to social play session with owners, highly social and playful cats may also benefit from having a second social and playful cat in the home.
 A comfortable blanket or rug for napping, counters, shelves or play centers for perching, posts for scratching, and a proper litter area for elimination round out most of the cat's needs.

-One important rule of thumb is that each cat is different; you must choose the types of play and toys that are most appealing to your cat and most appropriate for your household (For more information, see our handout on 'Kittens – Play and Investigative Behaviors').
+One important rule of thumb is that each cat is different; you must choose the types of play and toys that are most appealing to your cat and most appropriate for your household (see Play and Investigative Behaviors).

 Can I prevent my cat from becoming overly fearful?

 Most kittens are highly social, but development of sociability and social play might begin to wane after two months of age.
-Therefore as soon as the kitten is obtained you should make every attempt to introduce the kitten to a wide variety of people (various ages, races, and infirmities) a wide variety of environments, other pets, and as many new stimuli (e.g. noises, car rides, elevators) as possible.
-One way to help insure a positive relationship with each new person, pet, place and event is to give the kitten one of its favored treats or toys with each new meeting and greeting (See our handout on 'Kittens - Socialization and Fear Prevention').
+Therefore as soon as the kitten is obtained you should make every attempt to introduce the kitten to a wide variety of people (various ages, races, and infirmities), environments, other pets, and as many new stimuli (e.g., noises, car rides, elevators) as possible.
+One way to help ensure a positive relationship with each new person, pet, place and event is to give the kitten one of its favored treats or toys with each new meeting and greeting (see Socialization and Fear Prevention for Kittens).

 How can I teach my cat to enjoy handling?